-- (d) During the period between April 15, 2021 and December 31, 2021, the Company paid Grant Street Properties Inc., a related entity to a shareholder of the Company, \$0.6 million for rent on leased properties.
-April 15, 2021 was the date at which Grant Street Properties Inc. became related parties to the Company.
-At December 31, 2021, \$ nil was due to Grant Street Properties Inc. - (e) During the year ended December 31, 2021, the Company paid \$0.4 million to its associate Village Media Inc. for operational services.
-At December 31, 2021, less than \$0.1 million was due to Village Media Inc. - (f) During the year ended December 31, 2021, the Company paid its joint venture Great West Media LP for printing services as part of its normal operations.
+- (a) During the year ended December 31, 2022, the Company recorded IT, administration, consulting, interest, and other expenses of \$3.5 million (2021: \$2.0 million) from Madison Venture Corporation ("Madison") and its subsidiaries.
+IT charges were not included in the prior year's fees as IT services transitioned from Glacier to Madison on January 1, 2022.
+Madison is a shareholder of the Company and certain of its officers and directors are officers and directors of the Company. - Madison provides strategic, financial, transactional advisory services and administrative services to the Company on an ongoing basis.
+These services have been provided with the intention of maintaining an efficient and cost-effective corporate overhead structure, instead of i) hiring more full-time corporate and administrative staff and thereby increasing fixed overhead costs and ii) retaining outside professional advisory firms on a more extensive basis. - (b) During the year ended December 31, 2022, the Company paid Madison Pacific Properties Inc., a related entity to a shareholder of the Company, \$0.7 million for rent on leased properties.
+During the comparative period between April 15, 2021, and December 31, 2021, the Company paid Madison Pacific Properties Inc. \$0.7 million for rent on leased properties.
+April 15, 2021, was the date at which Madison Pacific Properties Inc. became related parties to the Company.
+At December 31, 2022, \$ nil was due to Madison Pacific Properties Inc. - (c) During the year ended December 31, 2022, the Company paid an entity related to a shareholder of the Company, \$0.4 million for rent on leased properties.
+During the comparative period between April 15, 2021, and December 31, 2021, the Company paid the related entity \$0.3 million for rent on leased properties.
+April 15, 2021, was the date at which the related entity became related parties to the Company.
+At December 31, 2022, \$ nil was due to the related entity. - (d) During the year ended December 31, 2022, the Company paid Grant Street Properties Inc., a related entity to a shareholder of the Company, \$0.8 million for rent on leased properties.
+During the comparative period between April 15, 2021, and December 31, 2021, the Company paid Madison Pacific Properties Inc. \$0.6 million for rent on leased properties.
+April 15, 2021, was the date at which Grant Street Properties Inc. became related parties to the Company.
+At December 31, 2022, \$ nil was due to Grant Street Properties Inc. - (e) During the year ended December 31, 2022, the Company paid \$0.5 million (2021: \$0.4 million) to its associate Village Media Inc. for operational services.
+At December 31, 2021, less than \$0.1 million was due to Village Media Inc. - (f) During the year ended December 31, 2022, the Company paid its joint venture Great West Media LP for printing services as part of its normal operations.
 These services were provided at an agreed upon value.
-Total printing charged to the Company for the year was \$0.3 million (2020: \$0.3 million).
-At December 31, 2021, \$0.1 million (2020: \$0.3 million) was due to Great West Media LP for printing services and other amounts plus accrued interest on the outstanding balance. - (g) At December 31, 2021, the Company had amounts due from an associate of \$3.2 million (2020: \$6.9 million) relating to non-operating advances.
+Total printing charged to the Company for the year was \$0.3 million (2021: \$0.3 million).
+At December 31, 2022, \$0.1 million (2021: \$0.1 million) was due to Great West Media LP for printing services and other amounts plus accrued interest on the outstanding balance. - (g) At December 31, 2022, the Company had amounts due from an associate of \$2.7 million (2021: \$3.2 million) relating to non-operating advances.
 These amounts are non-interest bearing and have no fixed terms of repayment.
 These amounts are included in trade and other receivables.